pretix/pretix-docs/docs/guides/products/sessions.md

 This enables your customers to choose which of the workshops they want to attend.
 The "Start date" and "End date" you defined for each add-on product will restrict which combinations of sessions your customers can book.
 You can limit planned attendance numbers through the quotas for each workshop.

-!!!
-Note

-    The agenda constraints plugin is currently only available on pretix Hosted.
-    If you are interested in using it with pretix Enterprise, please contact sales@pretix.eu.